 To ask for an owners’ meeting, you should fill in our online form or write to us at: YourPlace Property Management, Wheatley House, 25 Cochrane Street, Glasgow G1 1HL.

 As part of our property-management service, we'll invite all owners to a meeting, giving at least seven days’ notice of the proposed time and place of the meeting.

 Where a decision is needed, a majority of property owners (both landlords and homeowners) must be at the meeting to vote.

 If you’re not able to attend a meeting, you can appoint a representative to go for you.
-To do this, fill in the form (representation mandate) you get with the letter inviting you to the meeting.
+You'll need to fill in and send us a Representation Mandate form.

 The owners at the meeting will appoint a chairperson.
 Following discussions, an owner from each property (or their representative) will be asked to vote on the proposals.